7wells/easy-wg-quick/README.md

 (or user-space implementation) is also required.
 Detailed install guide for various operating systems is available at [wireguard.com/install].

-Peers also requires WireGuard installed.
+Peers also require WireGuard installed.
 [Android] and [iOS] are supported.
 [OpenWRT clients] are supported with [UCI] configuration fragments.

 ### Installing